TheGameCreators/GameGuruMAX/README.md

 Cloning ASSIMP:

-1. The accompanying LIB zip contains the required ASSIMP.LIB file, but you will need ASSIMP repo side by side with the other repo folder
+1. The "GameGuru MAX Missing LIBs" zip (see below) contains the required ASSIMP.LIB file, but you will need ASSIMP repo side by side with the other repos
-2. Use GitHub to clone the following URL: https://github.com/TheGameCreators/assimp
+2. Use GitHub to get the CODE URL so you can clone the following URL: https://github.com/TheGameCreators/assimp
-3. Ensure the name you give for the local folder is ASSIMP (i.e. D:\DEV\ASSIMP)
+3. Ensure the name you give for the local folder inside DEV is ASSIMP (i.e. D:\DEV\ASSIMP).
+Use capitals.
-4. Check to make sure you also have this file existing: "GAMEGURUMAXREPO\GameGuru Core\GameGuru\Include\assimp\config.h"
+4. When cloning complete, check to make sure you also have this file existing: "GAMEGURUMAXREPO\GameGuru Core\GameGuru\Include\assimp\config.h"

 Compiling GAMEGURU MAX: